yashdua092/Mini-Autograd/README.md

 Helps to understand how PyTorch's autograd functionality works behind the scenes.
-The whole engine is designed to work on scalers though unlike autograd where everything i.e. forward and backward pass work on tensors.
+The whole engine is designed to work on scalers unlike autograd where everything i.e. forward and backward pass work on tensors.